EDCD/EDDI/VoiceAttack.md

 ### Shipyard Variables

-  * {INT: Stored ships}: the number of ships in storage
+  * {INT:Stored ship entries}: the number of ships in storage
   * {TXT:Stored ship *n* model}: the model of the *n*th stored ship
   * {TXT:Stored ship *n* name}: the name of the *n*th stored ship as set in EDDI configuration
   * {TXT:Stored ship *n* callsign}: the callsign of the *n*th stored ship as shown in EDDI configuration (e.g. "GEF-1020")